srgio-es/tcfmshelper/README.md

 WriteTimeout|60s|With unit (s for seconds, m for minutes) **[fsc]**| |
 FscLocation|C:\Siemens\TC116\fsc|Not mandatory.
 It can be specified with the Environment Variable FMS\_HOME.
 Overrides the variable if specified.
+FmsMasterURL|fmshost1:4544,fmshost2:4544|Comma separated list with the master FMSs where the app will look.

 ## Usage

 - TODO